IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ---
-title: $PlatformShort$ Bar Chart and Graph | $ProductName$
+title: $Platform$ Bar Chart and Graph | $ProductName$
-_description: $PlatformShort$ Bar Chart is among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories.
+_description: $Platform$ Bar Chart is among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories.
 Try for FREE.
-_keywords: $PlatformShort$ Charts, Bar Chart, Bar Graph, Horizontal Chart, Infragistics
+_keywords: $Platform$ Charts, Bar Chart, Bar Graph, Horizontal Chart, Infragistics
 mentionedTypes: ["XamDataChart", "BarSeries", "StackedBarSeries", "Stacked100BarSeries"]
 ---
-# $PlatformShort$ Bar Chart
+# $Platform$ Bar Chart

 The $ProductName$ Bar Chart, Bar Graph, or Horizontal Bar Chart, is among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by horizontal bars with equal heights but different lengths.
 This chart is ideal for showing variations in the value of an item over time.
 Data is represented using a collection of rectangles that extend from the left to right of the chart towards the values of data points.
 Bar Chart is very similar to [Column Chart](column-chart.md) except that Bar Chart renders with 90 degrees clockwise rotation and therefore it has horizontal orientation (left to right) while [Column Chart](column-chart.md) has vertical orientation (up and down)

-## $PlatformShort$ Bar Chart Example
+## $Platform$ Bar Chart Example

-The $PlatformShort$ Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
+The $Platform$ Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
 Values are represented on the X-Axis and categories are displayed on the Y-Axis.

 You can create this type of chart in the `XamDataChart` control by binding your data sources to multiple `BarSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/data-chart-bar-chart-multiple-sources"
-           alt="$PlatformShort$ Bar Chart Multiple Sources" >
+           alt="$Platform$ Bar Chart Multiple Sources" >
 </code-view>

 <div class="divider--half"></div>

 ## Bar Chart Recommendations

-### Are $PlatformShort$ Bar Charts right for your project?
+### Are $Platform$ Bar Charts right for your project?

-$PlatformShort$ Bar Chart includes several variants based on your data or how you want to tell the correct story with your data.
+$Platform$ Bar Chart includes several variants based on your data or how you want to tell the correct story with your data.
 These include:

 - Grouped Bar Chart
 - Stacked Bar Chart